hpalappetty/silkyprogrammer.github.com/_posts/2014-02-09-adding-tomighty-to-startup-applications-in-ubuntu.md

 <p>Following are the steps to get this done on Ubuntu Machine</p>

-      1. Download tomighty.jar from http://www.tomighty.org/download - All operating systems jar file.</li>
+      1. Download tomighty.jar from http://www.tomighty.org/download - All operating systems jar file.
-      2. Copy this from Downloads to /opt or /tools wherever you keep your useful toolset.</li>
+      2. Copy this from Downloads to /opt or /tools wherever you keep your useful toolset.
-      3. Create a tomighty.sh file for creating an entry in startup applications</li>
+      3. Create a tomighty.sh file for creating an entry in startup applications.

 <p>Copying from Downloads to /opt or /tools can be done by</p>